 Preview of the new From Sea to Summit blog!

 Anyway, I’ll leave all my old posts here for your reference.
-All of my new blog post and updates, starting today onwards, will be posted in From Sea to Summit’s new home [FTSTadventure.com].
+All of my new blog post and updates, starting today onwards, will be posted in SYNZ MEMOIR, the new home of FROM SEA TO SUMMIT.
 Feel free to follow me there and join my future adventures.